 Then Reality Steps In…

 The ADHD described at the start of this page is just typical, garden-variety, uncomplicated ADHD.
 The clinical reality is that ADHD as a condition and as a diagnosis it can become complicated.
-In addition to ADHD, children can have learning disabilities, anxiety conditions, conduct problems, depressed mood states, and the poor judgement to use harmful drugs and/or alcohol.
+In addition to ADHD, children can have learning disabilities, anxiety disorders, conduct problems, depressed mood states, and the poor judgement to use harmful drugs and/or alcohol.
 Mix any one, or two, or three of these situations with ADHD and that person really struggles in life.
-A good psychiatrist or other health care professional who believes in the person with complicated ADHD can be a powerful ally and support to assist the child or adult to work through everything and come out winning.
+A good psychiatrist or other health care professional who believes in the person with a clinically complicated situation around ADHD can be a powerful ally and support to assist the child, adolescent, or adult to work through everything and come out winning.

-Treating ADHD is covered more on the Member Page (https://www.neuroscirandd.com/member-page/adhd-treatment/).
+Treating ADHD is covered more extensively on the page https://www.neuroscirandd.com/adhd-treatment/.

 Here’s a brief overview.

-There’s an old, black-and-white television series, The Adventures of Robin Hood, shown in the 1950s.
-In one episode their strong, muscle man, Little John (played by Archie Duncan), is carrying a box.
+In the ancient black-and-white television days of the 1950s there was a popular series, The Adventures of Robin Hood.
+In one episode their large, strong, muscular guy, Little John (played by Archie Duncan), is carrying a box.
 He struggles.
 He can’t keep carrying it.
 He just can’t do it.
-Little John can’t understand this because the box is not that big and he can carry anything.
-He thinks there must be some foul black magic in the box that’s making him weak.
-When they open the box, it has a stone block in it for minting the King’s gold coins.
+Little John can’t understand this “weakness” because the box is not that big and he can carry anything.
+He’s the “Lou Ferrigno” of their band of thieves.
+He thinks there must be some wicked black magic in the box that’s making him weak.
+When they open the box, it holds a stone block for minting the King’s gold coins.
 That’s why he couldn’t keep carrying it.
-It was one huge piece of solid stone.
+It was one huge piece of solid rock.
 The point of the story is this.
 Anyone can put a 10-pound backpack on their back and hike all day.
 Put on a 150-pound backpack and most of us would collapse in a few steps.
-Without medication, you’re asking a person with ADHD to carry around a 75-pound backpack all the time.
+Without medication, you’re asking a person with ADHD to carry around a 75-pound (or heavier) backpack all the time.
 They are going to struggle and at times fall.
-With medication, it shrinks to a 10-pound backpack like the rest of us carry.
+With medication, that backpack shrinks to 10-pounds like the rest of us can carry.

 What the Medication Does

-The medications are supposed to lessen hyperactivity, lower impulsivity, stop inattention, and help the person to focus.
-If all this works they succeed in school, at work, and at home with family.
+The medications are supposed to lessen hyperactivity if one is overly active, lower impulsivity, improve attention span, and help the person to focus.
+If all this works they are more successful in school, earn more and are promoted at work, and are more engaging and enjoyable at home with family.

 Methylphenidate, the amphetamines, and other “stimulant” medications work best for most people.
-At the right dose, these medications increase the neural circuitry of the executive function part of the brain.
+At the right dose, these medications increase the activity of the neural circuitry for the executive function part of the brain.
 The person can think more clearly and keep everything under better control.
 These medications turn down the volume knob on the brain circuits that push for endless activity and impulsivity.
 For most people they are safe to use with a health care provider following along.